nlepagnez/ESI-PublicContent/README.md

 * Data connector :
   * Exchange Security Insights Online Collector (using Azure Functions)
   * This connector come with our solution Microsoft Exchange Security for Exchange Online
 * Solution : Microsoft 365.
-Microsoft Solution that will transfer Office Activity logs in Sentinel
+Microsoft Solution that will transfer Office Activity logs in Sentinel for two workbooks

 #### Exchange Security Insights Online Collector (using Azure Functions)